abtion/guidelines/career-development/ladder.md

 ### Level 2

 #### Impactful
-- [ ] Capable of providing support for their area including systems that they are not familiar with.
+- [ ] Capable of providing support for their area, including systems they are not familiar with.

 #### Simple
 - [ ] Creates simple method / functions that most static code analysers would accept.